Tax Advantages of Family Employment

 The child can earn up to the standard deduction without paying any taxes.
 However, up to another $6,000 can be sheltered from taxes by having the child contribute to a traditional IRA.

-Even greater tax savings can be achieved by having the child contribute to a 401(k), for 2019, up to $19,000 annually.
-The employer can contribute up to 25% of the child's wages in addition to what the child contributes or the employer can provide profit-sharing contributions, but the total contribution cannot be greater than $56,000.
-Note, however, that there are wage limitations to the contributions and the wages paid must be reasonable considering the amount and type of work and the skill level required to perform the job.
+Even greater tax savings can be achieved by having the child contribute to a 401(k), for 2020, up to $19,500 annually.
+The employer can contribute up to 25% of the child's wages in addition to what the child contributes or the employer can provide profit-sharing contributions, but the total contribution cannot exceed $57,000.
+Note, however, that contributions have wage limits and the wages paid must be reasonable considering the amount and type of work and the skill required to perform the job.

 Employing the Spouse